strangebuzz/MicroSymfony/README.md

 So this blog post is the official documentation.
 This readme is a teaser of what MicroSymfony contains.

+If you you go back to the last Symfony 6.4 LTS versionn, in your `composer.json file`, replace all occurences of `7.0` by `6.4` and run `composer up`.

 ## Demo 🌈